How to Use Neuromarketing to Improve Your Conversions

 During our Creative Language Conference, for example, Giulia Tarditi spoke about something very much related to this: the differing degrees of intensity with which website visitors look at different parts of a page:

 She then told us how her department is approaching the localisation of each of these areas of text differently, with the most budget (i.e., professional copywriting or transcreation) assigned to key sections like headlines and CTAs, and machine translation used for footnotes and other types of texts that users don’t tend to read.

-This is called neuropricing.
+Have you ever noticed that some restaurants remove the $ sign in the pricing section of their menus?
+As it turns out, this tactic, called neuropricing, has the power to boost sales by up to 8%.
 The use of price reductions, volume discounts, special displays, raffles, and vouchers is also part of this way of applying neuromarketing to pricing.